publiccodenet/about/activities/live-streaming/prepare-live-stream.md

 * Social media campaign: short video with the guest if possible
 * Shared strategy with the stakeholders involved for every interview
 * Agreement from the guest to tag them and their organization(s) on all social media platforms we both use (confirm the correct account names)
+* Make sure Foundation for Public Code social media accounts follow the interviewee (if we don't already!)

 ## See also